wuzhiping/webspoon/README.md

 - Windows is a registered trademark of Microsoft Corporation in the U.S. and other countries.
 - Eclipse is a registered trademark of the Eclipse Foundation, Inc. in the US and/or other countries.
 - Apache Karaf is a trademark of The Apache Software Foundation.
+- Google Chrome browser is a trademark of Google Inc.
 - Other company and product names mentioned in this document may be the trademarks of their respective owners.